ColdGrub1384/Pisth/README.md

 Why use Pisth:

-• Pisth is free (but there are ad banners and In App Purchases).
+• Pisth is free (but there are ads and In App Purchases).
 • You can manage files in your SSH server and use the Shell in the same app.
 • You can edit text files and code with colored syntax.
 • The Shell supports colors and real time output and input, so you can use text editors such as nano, vim, etc.